nikolaypavlov/ucu-stats-2/homework-2.md

     ## Multiple R-squared:  0.02914,    Adjusted R-squared:  0.01929
     ## F-statistic: 2.957 on 2 and 197 DF,  p-value: 0.0543

 In both cases the standard error for the b0 estimate have been reduced significantly as well as for b1 and b2.
-It's a result of the bias-variance tradeoff: the lower the number of independent variables in the model, the lower variance, and the bigger the bias we observe.
+It's a consequence of the bias-variance tradeoff: the less number of independent variables in the model leads to lower variance at the cost of potential bias.

 Problem 4: Linear regression analysis - real data
 -------------------------------------------------